tdiprima/ML-Python-Projects/docs/Deep Fakes.md

 ## Deep Fakes <span style="font-size: 27px;">🥸</span>

-Have you ever seen a magic trick where a magician makes something **disappear** or someone **appear** out of nowhere?
-Well, deep fakes are kind of like a magic trick, but with **videos**. 📺

-Deep fakes are videos that have been made to look like **they show something that actually didn't happen**.
+Deep fakes are videos 📺 that have been made to look like **they show something that actually didn't happen**.

 For example, someone could use special computer programs to make a video of someone saying or doing something that they never actually said or did.